sepp2k/TeSSLa-mirror/tessla-compiler/doc/Architecture.md

-The compilation starts with the `SanitizeIdentifiers` step, which replaces the $ in identifiers with an underscore, any other contained underscores with two, and any other characters that are not allowed to be part of an identifier in Rust with `_u` and their four digit hexadecimal unicode representation.
+The compilation starts with the `SanitizeIdentifiers` step, which replaces the $ in identifiers with an underscore, any other contained underscores with two, and any other characters that are not allowed to be part of an identifier in Rust as `uXXXX_` with their four digit hexadecimal unicode representation.

 The second step is `ExtractAndWrapFunctions`.
 In this phase, nested functions are extracted into global scope and if they use variables from any outer (non-global) scope, that data is wrapped in a closure.
 This makes all contained